 - Leaders like John F. Kennedy and Martin Luther King have made important contributions to the people of the United States.
 Name another world leader you think is important.
 Give specific reasons for your choice.
 90

-- The best ideas arise from a passionate interest in commonplace things.Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
-In developing and supporting you 87
+- It is primarily in cities that a nation's cultural traditions are generated and preserved.Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
+In developin 50

 Comments